aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 - For MySQL and MariaDB, the database-reported session user, authenticated account, active roles, and current database
 - The SQL query string

-The PostgreSQL authorization session state is acquired from the database and updated after statements such as `SET ROLE`, `SET SESSION AUTHORIZATION`, `SET search_path`, their corresponding `RESET` commands, successful JDBC `Connection.setSchema(...)` calls, and transaction completion.
+When database multi-tenancy protection is enabled, the PostgreSQL authorization session state is acquired from the database and updated after statements such as `SET ROLE`, `SET SESSION AUTHORIZATION`, `SET search_path`, their corresponding `RESET` commands, successful JDBC `Connection.setSchema(...)` calls, and transaction completion.
 Transaction completion invalidates transaction-local state so that it is reacquired before caching resumes.
 If this state cannot be determined, the query bypasses both cache reads and cache writes.

-Multi-tenant session-state tracking is enabled by default.
-Applications whose query visibility does not depend on dynamic database roles or authorization-affecting session state can set `cacheTrackMultiTenantSessionState=false`.
-When disabled, the plugin preserves legacy cache eligibility behavior: it does not acquire authorization state, include authorization state in cache keys, reject callable or multi-statement queries based on authorization tracking, or bypass caching when authorization state is unavailable.
-The length-prefixed cache-key format remains in use.
+Database multi-tenancy protection is disabled by default.
+When `cacheEnableDatabaseMultiTenancy=false`, the plugin preserves legacy cache eligibility, transaction behavior, method subscriptions, and cache-key format.
+It does not acquire or inspect authorization session state.

+Applications whose query visibility depends on database roles, schemas, search paths, active roles, or other authorization session state must set `cacheEnableDatabaseMultiTenancy=true`.
+When enabled, caching is limited to supported database dialects whose authorization state can be determined safely.
+If that state is unavailable, the query bypasses both cache reads and writes.

-For MySQL and MariaDB, the authorization session state is acquired from the database and updated after statements such as `SET ROLE`, `USE`, and `RESET CONNECTION`.
+When database multi-tenancy protection is enabled, the MySQL and MariaDB authorization session state is acquired from the database and updated after statements such as `SET ROLE`, `USE`, and `RESET CONNECTION`.
 MySQL servers that do not support roles omit only the active-role component.
 Opaque statements and session-variable changes such as `CALL`, `DO`, `SET @variable`, and dynamically prepared SQL disable remote query caching for that connection.

-When multi-tenant session-state tracking is enabled, statements containing MySQL or MariaDB executable comments (`/*! ... */` or `/*M! ... */`) bypass remote cache reads and writes.
+When database multi-tenancy protection is enabled, statements containing MySQL or MariaDB executable comments (`/*! ... */` or `/*M! ... */`) bypass remote cache reads and writes.
 The SQL is still executed normally.
 After successful execution, remote caching is disabled for that connection because the executable contents may change authorization state that cannot be tracked safely.

-When multi-tenant session-state tracking is enabled, callable statements, multi-statement queries, and queries executed inside a transaction bypass both cache reads and cache writes.
+When database multi-tenancy protection is enabled, callable statements, multi-statement queries, and queries executed inside a transaction bypass both cache reads and cache writes.
 Their results can depend on uncommitted data or session state that cannot be safely represented by the cache key.
 If the physical connection changes while a cache miss is executed, the returned database result is not written to the cache because it may use a different authorization context.
 Batch execution disables remote query caching for the connection before the batch runs because earlier entries may change session state even if a later entry fails.
-When tracking is disabled, the plugin preserves legacy behavior: callable and multi-statement queries remain eligible for caching, while transaction queries bypass cache reads but may write their database results to the cache.
+When database multi-tenancy protection is disabled, the plugin preserves legacy behavior: callable and multi-statement queries remain eligible for caching, while transaction queries bypass cache reads but may write their database results to the cache.